karunakarrao/DevOps/Docker/Docker-notes.md

 	Note: docker image should be specified at the end of the command. other wise docker image will not get created. show options are not avialbe.
 		Usage:  $ docker run [OPTIONS] IMAGE [COMMAND] [ARG...]

-	$ docker run -p 8081:80 nginx	--> deploying nginx image (or) $ docker container run -p 8082:80 nginx
+	$ docker run -p 8081:80 nginx			--> deploying nginx image
+	$ docker container run -p 8082:80 nginx

 	$ docker create --name=my-redis	redis 		--> it will create docker container, we need to start the container to use it.

 	$ docker run --name=my-nginx -p 8081:80 --rm nginx --> to name container as "my-nginx" and --rm to remove the contianer once its stopped.
 	$ docker run -d -p 8082:80 nginx 		--> to detach container, it will run in background. to attach again use --attach
 	$ docker attach <container-name/container-ID>	--> to attach the detached container

 	$ docker start <container-name/container-ID>	--> start the stopped container